ct-js/docs.ctjs.rocks/docs/movement.md

 this.y += this.vspeed;
 ```

-### Example: Move a copy by a grid with ct.tween
+### Example: Move a copy by a grid with `ct.tween`

 `ct.tween` produces smooth animations of values and can be used for grid-based movement.
-This approach assumes that you have ct.tween enabled at your Project settings -> Catmods, and that you have actions called MoveX and MoveY.
+This approach assumes that you have ct.tween enabled at your Project settings -> Catmods and that you have actions called MoveX and MoveY.

 On Create: